 Cabin air filters are the unsung heroes of enjoying a pleasant atmosphere during your drive.
 Most people don’t even know they exist.
 Just like any other filters on your vehicle, they have a job to do and that job gets them dirty.
-Knowing when to clean a cabin air filter or identify when a new filter is due is not just a braggable skill, but actually helps keep your environment healthy.
+Proper cabin air filter maintenance means knowing when to clean a cabin air filter or identify when a new filter is due.
 Most vehicles made after 2000 have these filters, and manufacturers generally recommend replacing them every 15,000–20,000 miles or so, depending on routine driving conditions, or roughly once a year.

 Cabin air filters help keep the air inside your vehicle free of dust, mold, pollen and other fine particles that can be unpleasant or dangerous to ingest.
 When a filter is dirty, environmental contaminants sneak through and can cause discomfort.
 Additionally, a dirty or clogged filter can impact the efficiency of the cooling and heating systems for the car’s interior.

 Most cabin air filters are located on the passenger side, under the glove box, but some are also under the hood, right behind the firewall.
 Depending on the car, there may be one or two.
 There are different ways to get at them on different vehicles, so check your owner’s manual for the proper way to remove the filter(s), as it might require the additional step of disconnecting the glove box.
 Even though removal is an easy process, handle the filters with care so as not to rip them.
 Even a small tear will require replacement.

 Once the filter is out, you’ll notice that one side is dirtier than the other.
 Check for discoloration, accumulation of dust or dirt and tears or bent pleats.
 Remove any sticks or other larger debris by hand or whatever else might have accumulated.